liuchunlei0430/Matilda/README.md

-# Matilda: Multi-task learning from single cell multimodal omics with Matilda
+# Matilda: Multi-task learning from single cell multimodal omics

 Matilda is a multi-task framework for learning from single-cell multimodal omics data.
-Matilda leverages the information from multimodal data and uses a neural network to train the model, enabling the tasks including data simulation, dimension reduction, visualization, classification, and feature selection.
-For more information, please see Matilda manuscript.
+Matilda leverages the information from the multi-modality of such data and trains a neural network model to simultaneously learn multiple tasks including data simulation, dimension reduction, visualization, classification, and feature selection.

-Matilda is developed using PyTorch 1.9.1 and requires 1 GPU to run.
+Matilda is developed using PyTorch 1.9.1 and requires >=1 GPU to run.

 ## Installation
 Matilda can be obtained by simply clonning the github repository: